technikka/Portfolio/README.md

 # Portfolio

-My portfolio as a full stack developer, showcasing my best work and the technologies I'm comfortable with.
+My portfolio as a full stack developer, showcasing my best work and the technologies I'm most comfortable with.

 I built this during an advanced CSS course.
 The designs were provided by the course over at [The Odin Project](https://www.theodinproject.com/lessons/advanced-html-and-css-personal-portfolio).

 ### Accessing My Portfolio

-Check it out here: [Portfolio](https://technikka.github.io/Portfolio/)
+Check it out here: [Portfolio | Nikki Brusoe](https://www.nikkibrusoe.com)

 ## Technologies used